Introduction to CBL reporting for financial companies

 Additional information

-This training is coordinated by Alexandre Leleux, Partner at PwC Luxembourg and animated by Grégory Beauchesne, Senior Manager at PwC Luxembourg.
+This training is coordinated by Alexandre Leleux, Partner at PwC Luxembourg and animated by Grégory Beauchesne, Senior Manager at PwC Luxembourg

-His primary area of expertise is the preparation of financial statement under Lux GAAP, conversion from GAAP to GAAP and preparing various reporting (CSSF, BCL,...) to ensure the accounting compliance of operational companies, management companies and international and private equity structures.
+Alexandre is a partner of our ECF practice, active in the accounting and tax compliance of international tax structures, operational companies, real estate and private equity sector.
+He has over 18 years of experience in audit and accounting.
+His primary area of expertise is the preparation of financial statement under Lux GAAP, the conversion from GAAP to GAAP and the preparation of various reporting (CSSF, BCL,...) to ensure the accounting compliance of operational companies, management companies and international and private equity structures.

 He is also the head of the Lux GAAP technical team of PwC Luxembourg advising multinational clients on the accounting queries from tax, audit and advisory departments of PwC Luxembourg and other PwC offices.
+He is also member of the editorial board of ACE, an accounting, tax and audit professional magazine in Luxembourg.

 These courses might interest you